Measurement of differential cross sections for the production of a Z boson in association with jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction, object selection and corrections

 Muon candidates within the geometrical acceptance of $\abs{\eta} < 2.4$ are reconstructed with a global fit using both the inner tracking system and the muon spectrometer~\cite{Chatrchyan:2012xi}.
 The momentum of the muons is obtained from the curvature of the corresponding track; for muons with $20 <\pt < 100\GeV$ the resolution is 1.3--2.0\% in the barrel, and better than 6\% in the endcaps.
 The \pt resolution in the barrel is better than 10\% for muons with \pt up to 1\TeV~\cite{Chatrchyan:2012xi}.

 Jets are formed from the particles reconstructed by the PF algorithm using the \FASTJET software package~\cite{Cacciari:2011ma}, and the anti-\kt jet clustering algorithm~\cite{Cacciari:2008gp} with a distance parameter $R$ of 0.4.
 The jet four-momentum is defined as the sum of the four-momenta of its constituents.
 The technique of charged hadron subtraction~\cite{PhysRevD.90.065020} is used to reduce the pileup contribution by removing charged particles that originate from pileup vertices.
 The jet four-momentum is corrected for the difference observed in the simulation between jets built from PF candidates and generator-level particles.
 The jet mass and direction are kept constant when the corrections are applied.
 An offset correction is applied to jet energies to include the contribution from additional $\Pp\Pp$ interactions within the same or previous bunch crossings.
 Further jet energy corrections are applied for differences between the observed and simulated number of pileup interactions, as obtained from zero-bias events and in the \pt balance in dijet, $\PZ+\text{jet}$, and $\gamma+\text{jet}$ events~\cite{Khachatryan:2016kdb}.
+The jet energy corrections over the whole \pt spectrum and detector acceptance are within 5\ to 10\% of the generator-level value.
 Tight identification quality criteria, based on the fraction of energy carried by charged and neutral hadrons, are applied to jets~\cite{2010JInst...5T3014C} to maximize the reconstruction efficiency while reducing the instrumental background.
 Jets are required to have $\abs{\eta} < 2.4$, to be separated from all selected lepton candidates by at least a distance $\Delta R= \sqrt{\smash[b]{(\Delta \eta)^2+(\Delta \phi)^2}} = 0.4$, and have a \pt larger than 30\GeV for the single-differential cross sections and 20\GeV for the double-differential ones.

 To compare the measured distributions with the theoretical predictions, various experimental corrections are applied after subtracting the total expected background from the observed number of events in each bin.
 The event acceptance and selection efficiency are estimated with simulation and are used to correct the data.
 Efficiency corrections are determined from the data using the ``tag-and-probe'' technique~\cite{CMS:2011aa} to adjust for the efficiency differences between data and simulation for lepton reconstruction, identification, isolation, and trigger.
 A correction for the detector resolution effects is implemented using an unfolding technique (as discussed in Section ~\ref{Unfolding}).